Pair-Matching: Links Prediction with Adaptive Queries: Proof of the Unconstrained Upper Bound

 The same bound holds with high probability.
 Similar arguments are used to obtain that, with large probability, less than $\lceil 8\sqrt{2T} \rceil - \lceil \sqrt{2T} \rceil$ nodes are removed during the screening step, which shows property (2.i).

 The proof of Property (2.ii) is more involved.
-At step 7(b) of the algorithm, a bad pair is sampled when it involves either \begin{description} \item[(2.ii.a)] a node of community 2 and a well classified node of the kernel, \item[(2.ii.b)] a node of community 1 and a misclassified node of the kernel. \end{description}
+At step 7(b) of the algorithm, a bad pair is sampled when it involves either \begin{description} \item[(2.ii.a)] a node of community 2 and a well classified node of the core-set, \item[(2.ii.b)] a node of community 1 and a misclassified node of the core-set. \end{description}

-The number of pairs in the case (2.ii.a) is simply bounded from above by $|\Acal_{0}|=O(\sqrt{T})$ multiplied by the number of misclassified nodes in the kernel.
-We have checked in step 1, that the number of misclassified nodes in the kernel is bounded from above by $O(1/s)$.
+The number of pairs in the case (2.ii.a) is simply bounded from above by $|\Acal_{0}|=O(\sqrt{T})$ multiplied by the number of misclassified nodes in the core-set.
+We have checked in step 1, that the number of misclassified nodes in the core-set is bounded from above by $O(1/s)$.
 So, on this event, the number of such bad pairs is at most $O(\sqrt{T}\times 1/s)$.

 The number of pairs in the case (2.ii.b) is bounded from above as follows.
 During each screening step (point 7.), a node is queried $k=O(1/s)$ times.
 Thus, the number of queries of a node from community 2 during this screening step is $k$ times the number of screening steps before it is removed.
 Recall that, from Lemma~\ref{lem:bandit}, the probability that a node of community 2 remains after $i$ screening steps decreases exponentially fast with $i$.
 Hence, the expected number of queries of a node from community $2$ is bounded from above by